-• At any loop iteration, any location that was allocated before entering the loop, and is not member of L (interpreted in the current state) has the same value as before entering the loop.
+• At any loop iteration, any location that was allocated before entering the loop, and is not member of L (interpreted in the current state, that is LoopCurrent) has the same value as before entering the loop (LoopEntry).
 In fact, the loop assigns clause specifies an inductive invariant for the locations that are not members of L.